QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 * Use the info tool to open the form
 * Switch to the covers tab
 * Select the cover(s) you want to delete
-* Click the read x to delete the covers
+* Click the red x button to delete the covers

 .. figure:: images/delete_covers.jpg